Climbing Mount Kilimanjaro?

 I hope I have managed to convince you that climbing Kilimanjaro is well within your capabilities and inspired you to read on.

 I will now take you step by step through everything you need to know and do to make it happen.
-That includes things that absolutely NEED doing, like organising visas, getting vaccinations, insurance etc., as well as all the things you CAN do to maximise your chances of success and the enjoyment of your trip!
+That includes things that absolutely NEED doing, like organising visas, getting vaccinations, selecting an operator etc., as well as all the things you CAN do to maximise your chances of success and the enjoyment of your trip!

 You'll probably learn a bunch of interesting stuff along the way, too, so let's get going.